 Wreck of the Cali.
 You can still identify the engines and winches of this old sailing freighter, which settled about 20 feet down.
 The sponges are particularly vivid, and tropical fish, shrimp, and lobster abound.
 Many operators based in George Town and Seven Mile Beach come here.
-About 50 yards out from Rackam's Waterfront Pub, 93 N. Church St., George Town, Grand Cayman, KY1-1201.
+93 N. Church St., George Town, Grand Cayman, KY1-1201.

 Captain Marvin's.
 Multistop North Sound snorkeling trips, as well as fishing charters and land tours, are offered by the indomitable, irrepressible Captain Marvin.
-One of the first regular Stingray City operators (in business since 1951), he is still going strong in his 90s.
-Full-day trips include lunch and conch dives November–April, when the crew prepares marinated conch as the appetizer.
-The half day (three hours) is a better deal than the quickie trips; the only drawback is the relatively large groups.
+One of the first regular Stingray City operators (in business since 1951), he is still going strong in his nineties, though he rarely takes the boats out himself.
+Full-day trips include lunch and conch dives November–April, when the crew prepares marinated conch as the appetizer; other excursions include the Crystal Caves.
+The half day (three hours) tour is the best deal; though large groups can be a drawback.
 Reservations can be made only from 10 to 3 on weekdays or via the website.
 Cash payments usually receive a discount.
 Cayman Islands Yacht Club, Seven Mile Beach, Grand Cayman.
-345/945–7306; 345/945–6975; 866/978–6364; 345/945–4590; www.captainmarvins.com.
+345/945–7306; 345/945–6975; www.captainmarvins.com.

 Fantasea Tours.
-Captain Dexter Ebanks runs tours on his 38-foot trimaran, Don't Even Ask, usually departing from the Cayman Islands Yacht Club ($40 including transfers).
-He doesn't pack you in like sardines (20 people max) and is particularly helpful with first-timers.
+Captain Dexter Ebanks runs tours on his 38-foot trimaran, Don't Even Ask, usually departing from the Cayman Islands Yacht Club ($40 including transfers, $30 children under 12).
+Tours are not too crowded (22 people max) and Ebanks is particularly helpful with first-timers.
 Like many captains, he has pet names for the rays (ask him to find Lucy, whom he "adopted") and rattles off factoids during an entertaining, nonstop narration.
 It's a laid-back trip, with Bob Marley and Norah Jones playing, fresh fruit and rum punch on tap.
 West Bay Rd., Seven Mile Beach, Grand Cayman.
 345/916–0754; www.dexters-fantaseatours.com.